 - Work as a doctor or dentist in training, unless you are on the foundation programme.

 The international students should keep in mind these restrictions throughout their time on a UK student visa.

 Undergraduate students are able to undertake an internship during the official University vacation periods.
 Particularly, the medical students undertake work placements as part of their course.
-The International Student Office deals with these placement services who provides the required information to the Home Office at the beginning of the relevant academic year.
+The International Student Office deals with these placement services and provides the required information to the Home Office at the beginning of the relevant academic year.
 Masters students could also undertake an internship during their official vacation periods and it is compulsory to keep your Faculty or Department informed of any changes.
 As far as the academic year for postgraduate research students is concerned, it is continuous throughout the year.
-In this circumstance, it is feasible to undertake an internship if it is considered to be a contributing factor to your PhD research and approved under the leave to work away procedures.
+In this circumstance, it is feasible to undertake an internship if it is considered to be a contributing factor to your Ph.D. research and approved under the leave-to-work-away procedures.

-Research Scholars can work after submission of thesis
+Research Scholars can work after submitting of thesis

 Students can volunteer while studying.
 If permitted, they can involve in voluntary work too but this work and any paid work should not exceed the total number of hours they are permitted with.
 For example, if a student is permitted to work 20 hours a week during term-time and has paid work of 15 hours a week, then the voluntary work has to be concluded within 5 hours.
 The students also now have an option to switch to the Graduate visa if needed.
 This category of visa allows them to work and explore potential job opportunities for 2 years.
-The assistance given by the Home Office is beneficial to the international students that it allows them to work full-time with the student visa which remains valid even after completion of the course period.
-For the cause of noble carrier and a bright future, you can very well stick on to the procedures imposed by the universities in the UK.
-If you really have a burning desire on studying in the countries like the UK, please register your details with IRISH EXPERT, our education specialists will guide you reaching the dream destination.
+The assistance given by the Home Office is beneficial to the international students in that it allows them to work full-time with a student visa which remains valid even after completion of the course period.
+For the cause of a noble carrier and a bright future, you can very well stick to the procedures imposed by the universities in the UK.
+If you really have a burning desire on studying in a country like the UK, please register your details with IRISH EXPERT, our education specialists will guide you to reach your dream destination.